Set Microsoft Edge as default browser using Microsoft Intune

 Conclusion

-In this blog post, we have seen how to configure Microsoft Edge as your default browser using Microsoft Intune.
-You can also use the same steps and set Google Chrome or Firefox or any browser as a default browser.
-For this, Instead of Microsoft Edge you need to Set Google Chrome or Firefox on a device manually, generate a default App association XML file, encode to base64 format and use Intune Device Configuration Profile to configure it.
+This blog post shows how to configure Microsoft Edge as your default browser using Microsoft Intune.
+You can also use the same steps to set Google Chrome, Firefox, or any browser as a default browser.
+For this, instead of Microsoft Edge, you need to set Google Chrome or Firefox on a device manually, generate a default app association XML file, encode it in base64 format, and use Intune Device Configuration Profile to configure it.

 References

-You can use below reference / links which provide more information about setting Microsoft Edge as default browser:
+You can use below reference/links which provide more information about setting Microsoft Edge as the default browser: